SickProdigy/minecraft-server/README.md

 This is a backup generally of [zrips.com/residence](https://www.zrips.net/residence/) with many edits made by me.

-I will be uploading config files I think should be pretty standard when starting a survival MC server soon.

-Some information will be changed and/or updated.
-Some explanations were slightly vague, so I will try to put more detail into where I believe there needs to be, along with cutting extras that aren't necessary IMO.

-If you find this useful, [checkout my other tutorials and information here for minecraft/plugins/residences.](https://www.sickgaming.net/forum-103.html)

 [Buy the plugin here!](https://www.spigotmc.org/resources/residence-1-7-10-up-to-1-19.11480/) [Zrips Site](https://www.zrips.net/residence/)

+---

+I will be uploading config files soon.

+---

 ## Looking for moderators and developers for the McEcon server.